VolvoxCommunity/Volvox.Helios-old/README.md

 ```

-Next, run the following commands to build the project and install the dependencides:
+Next, run the following commands to build the project and install the dependencies:
 ```
 $ npm install
 $ dotnet restore